cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/kubernetes.md

   - `host`: The Kubernetes API Server.
   - `api_key`: Your Kubernetes bearer token.
-  - `ssl_ca_cert`: Your Kubernetes bearer token CA cert file path, or file content..
+  - `ssl_ca_cert`: Your Kubernetes bearer token CA cert file path, or file content.
   - `cert_file`: Your certificate file path, or the file content.
   - `key_file`: Your certificate file path, or the file content.
   - `verify_ssl`: Whether to secure.
 (Must provide CA.)